2018 was one of the odder years in recent oil price memory for several key reasons.

-We’re hard at work on our 2019 Oil Market Outlook, which will get into the nitty gritty on trends in futures, spot, wholesale and retail fuel landscapes for oil, gasoline, diesel and more.
+We just released our 2019 Oil Market Outlook, which gets into the nitty gritty on trends in futures, spot, wholesale and retail fuel landscapes for oil, gasoline, diesel and more.
 But, as we look to where we’re going, it’s important to reflect on where we've been.

 So, let’s dive right in and see what made 2018 unique.

 OPEC+ Decisions, Sanctions and Market Bloat Kept Oil Prices Volatile

 When considering 2018 oil market oddities, look no further than the OPEC+ production.

 The group started a supply rebalancing act in 2017 and that carried into 2018.
 And how!
 The incredible discipline from those in the pact, along with sliding output from members like Venezuela, helped the group “overshoot” compliance goals.